The Error You Already See Through

 The metabolic lie is not a conspiracy.
 It is a statistical illusion.
 When nearly everyone is metabolically compromised, the compromised state looks normal.
 When normal is pathological, anyone who restores baseline function appears enhanced.
 The lie is the word "normal" applied to a population in biological crisis.

 The counter-movement — GLP-1 adoption, CGMs, biohacking infrastructure, metabolic psychiatry — is millions of people refusing the lie.
-Choosing to learn what their bodies are doing.
-Choosing to change the inputs.
-Choosing, in Merleau-Ponty's terms, to recover the embodied self-knowledge that the industrial food system and the Cartesian medical model collaborated to erase.
+We are the sort of people who choose to learn what our bodies are doing.
+Who choose to change the inputs.
+Who choose, in Merleau-Ponty's terms, to recover the embodied self-knowledge that the industrial food system and the Cartesian medical model collaborated to erase.

-The Superhuman project lives here.
-Not in enhancement beyond human capacity, but in the reclamation of capacity that was always there and was systematically degraded.
 The body wants to regenerate.
-We have seen it, in our research and across our community — give the body better inputs and it responds.
+Give it better inputs and it responds.
 Often quickly.
 Often dramatically.
 The biology is not permanently broken.
 It is faithfully reflecting what it has been given.